diffblue/cbmc/doc/architectural/central-data-structures.md

 A `goto_modelt` is effectively a pair, consisting of:

-* A list of GOTO functions,
+* A collection of GOTO functions.
 * A symbol table containing symbol references for the symbols contained in the GOTO functions.

 In pseudocode, the type looks this: